How to register for a Study Trip

 Italian Invasion and Roman Resistance in World War II

-Learn about the role of Rome and Italy in World War II history from two distinguished JFRC alumni – historian Phil O’Connor, PhD, and former West Point instructor Jim Centner.
-Students will visit several historically significant World War II sites in Italy.
+Learn about the role of Rome and Italy in World War II history.
+Designed by two distinguished JFRC alumni – historian Phil O’Connor, PhD, and former West Point instructor Jim Centner, students will visit several historically significant World War II sites in Italy.
 These two day-long trips include visits to Anzio and Nettuno, and areas of Rome not seen by the average tourist.
 During the visits to Anzio and Nettuno, students will see the US Military Cemetery and understand what young American men and women did during the Italian invasion.
 In Rome, students will hear about the Roman resistance, visiting the site of an attack against Nazis at Via Rasella.
 Other visits include the former Gestapo Headquarters and the Fosse Ardeatine – caves just outside the city where 335 Roman civilians were executed by the Nazis as a reprisal for the Partisan attacks on Via Rasella.
-During both days, outstanding meals will provide an opportunity to discuss what was seen and a chance to get to know Phil and Jim, the two very generous sponsors and leaders of the trips.
 Click here to read the 12th Edition WWII Guide by Phil O'Connor.

 *Prices are subject to change and will be confirmed at orientation.
 If the minimum number of students is not reached for a trip, the JFRC reserves the right to cancel the trip.